[Agenda] Visions of war and peace in Europe This WEEK

 The celebration of the EU's contribution to peace in Europe involves open-door public events at EU institutions and embassies all week long.

-But as EU countries send billions of euros of arms and financial aid to Kiev, Europe Day 2023 will also "bring citizens together to learn more about how the EU is supporting peace, security and democracy through its resolve in face of the Russian war of aggression against Ukraine," an European Commission press release said.
+But as EU countries send billions of euros of arms and financial aid to Kyiv, Europe Day 2023 will also "bring citizens together to learn more about how the EU is supporting peace, security and democracy through its resolve in face of the Russian war of aggression against Ukraine," an European Commission press release said.

 The events come amid a Ukrainian counter-offensive against Russian forces expected to start any day now.